hmatsuda/rails-transporter/README.md

 when cursor is on `javascript_include_tag` method, it opens `app/assets/javascripts/user.js`, when cursor is on `stylesheet_link_tag` method, it opens `app/assets/stylesheets/user.css`.

-2. When it is opening a asset file as following and cursor is on the `require` method,
+* When it is opening a asset file as following and cursor is on the `require` method,
 ```coffee
 //= require my_library
 ```
 it opens javascript file if it exists.

-3. When it is opening a asset file as following and cursor is on the `require_tree` or `require_directory` method,
+* When it is opening a asset file as following and cursor is on the `require_tree` or `require_directory` method,
 ```coffee
 //= require_tree shared
 //= require_directory shared
 ```
-it opens related asset finder
+it opens related asset file list
 ![](http://cl.ly/image/1G2D240f1A0i/application01_js_-__Users_hakutoitoi__ghq_github_com_hmatsuda_rails-transporter_spec_fixtures_-_Atom.png)

 ### open-mingration-finder (`ctrl-d-m`)
-It opens all of migration files.
+It opens all of migration list.
 ![](http://cl.ly/image/3y0F2D1H1w2F/application01_js_-__Users_hakutoitoi__ghq_github_com_hmatsuda_rails-transporter_spec_fixtures_-_Atom.png)